Welcome to Junior Blind's new Children's Residential Program (CRP).

 - Serious emotional and behavioural disturbances including depression, anxiety, impulsivity and aggression

 - Chronic heart conditions

 - Cerebral palsy

 - Prader-willi syndrome

 - Muscular dystrophy

-- Access to on-site amenities, including medical office and Special Education School
+- Access to on-site amenities, including 24 hr. staffed medical office with dedicated nursing staff

-Junior Blind's CRP staff is dedicated to helping give all of our residents the opportunity to achieve their highest potential and achieve each of their individual goals.
-Residents can count on a comprehensive team of counselors, case managers, physicians, nurses, psychiatrists, psychologists, dieticians, occupational therapists and Orientation & Mobility instructors.
+Junior Blind's CRP staff is dedicated to providing youth with the opportunity to achieve their highest potential and achieve each of their individual goals.
+Residents can count on a comprehensive multi-disciplinary team of therapists, case managers, physicians, nurses, psychiatrists, psychologists, rehabilitation specialists and milieu counselors.

-Junior Blind's Children's Residential Program residents come from across the state and from all over the country.
+Junior Blind's Children's Residential Program residents come from throughout Los Angeles County.

-Children may be referred to Junior Blind's Children's Residential Program by a family member, healthcare or blindness professional, Regional Center, school district or the Los Angeles County Department of Children and Family Services.
+Children may be referred to Junior Blind's Children's Residential Program by the Los Angeles County Department of Children and Family Services.